laboon/ebook/text/40_unit_testing.md

 #### Preconditions

+Here

 #### Execution Steps

 #### Assertions

 #### Examples

 #### Ensuring that Tests are Testing What You Expect

 One of the simplest ways to do this is to first ensure that your tests fail!
 While we'll go into detail on a development strategy that always calls for tests to fail first in the chapter on TDD, a quick change to a test can often prove that it's not just passing all the time because you're mistakenly asserting that `true == true`, for example.

 In the linked list equality test above, what could you change to ensure that your tests are testing what you think they are testing?

   What if you changed the first linked list, _a_, to contain the data 1 -> 2?